St Michael's Mount: Second World War

 The Mount was fortified in World War II, during the invasion crisis of 1940–1941.
 Three pillboxes can be seen to this day.
-After the war, the decommissioned battleship was beached near the mount, and was scrapped in place after attempts to refloat the wreck failed.
+After the war, the decommissioned battleship was beached near the mount and was scrapped in situ after attempts to refloat the wreck failed.

-Sixty-five years after the Second World War, it was suggested based on interviews with contemporaries that the former Nazi Foreign Minister and one-time ambassador to London, Joachim von Ribbentrop, had intended to live at the mount after the planned German conquest.
-Archived documents revealed that during his time in Britain in the 1930s, when he had proposed an alliance with Nazi Germany, von Ribbentrop frequently visited Cornwall.
+Sixty-five years after the Second World War, based on interviews with contemporaries, it was suggested that the former Nazi Foreign Minister and one-time ambassador to London, Joachim von Ribbentrop, had intended to live at the mount after the planned German conquest.
+Archived documents revealed that during his time in Britain in the 1930s, when he had proposed an alliance with Nazi Germany, von Ribbentrop visited Cornwall frequently.

 National Trust

 In 1954, Francis Cecil St Aubyn, 3rd Baron St Levan, gave most of St Michael's Mount to the National Trust, together with a large endowment fund.
 The St Aubyn family retained a 999-year lease to inhabit the castle and a licence to manage the public viewing of its historic rooms, managed in conjunction with the National Trust.

+In 2026, Storm Goretti caused 80% of the trees in St Michael's Mount wood to fall.
+The National Trust will consider whether to replant tall species like Monterey pine because of the likelihood of more frequent storms due to climate change.